jtackaberry/rtk/doc/loading.md

 [Fetch `luaknit.py` from rtk's git repository](https://raw.githubusercontent.com/jtackaberry/rtk/master/tools/luaknit.py).
-LuaKnit is a Python script and requires Python 3.6 or later to be installed.
+LuaKnit is a Python script and requires Python 3.6 or later.

 Suppose you have a directory containing `rtk.lua`, and your own project files `main.lua` and `commands.lua`.
 It's easy to bundle all these together: